FlorealRISSO/C-Hot-Reload/README.md

 - The hot reloading mechanism only works for the specific `f1()` function.
 - Ensure that the new version of the function has the same signature and doesn't introduce new dependencies.
 - This approach bypasses normal safety checks and can lead to crashes if not used carefully.
+- The `opcode.sh` file contains the shell commands used for disassembling the function.
+This script extracts the machine code (opcodes) from the compiled object file using `objdump` and processes the output with `sed` and `tr` commands.
+It provides a reliable method for obtaining the raw instruction bytes, which are crucial for the hot reloading process.
+You can examine this file to understand the exact disassembly process or modify it if you need to adjust the extraction method for different architectures or compilation settings.

 ## Requirements